malvikasharan/APRICOT/README.md

 cd home
 ````

+Please see the detailed documentation below for the installation instructions of the software using [Docker](https://github.com/malvikasharan/APRICOT/blob/master/Dockerfile) or [shell scripts](https://github.com/malvikasharan/APRICOT/blob/master/tests/system_test.sh).

 ####APRICOT software (not the complete filesystem)

 APRICOT is implemented in Python as a standalone and is executable on Ubuntu (and other debian-based) systems.